François Ozon

-François Ozon (/fr/; born 15 November 1967) is a French film director and screenwriter.

-Ozon is considered one of the most important modern French filmmakers.
+François Ozon (/fr/; born 15 November 1967) is a French filmmaker, considered one of the most important contemporary French filmmakers, closely associated with the cinema du corps ("cinema of the body").
 His films are characterized by aesthetic beauty, sharp satirical humor and a free-wheeling view of human sexuality.
-Recurring themes in his films are friendship, sexual identity, different perceptions of reality, transience and death.
+Recurring themes in his films are existentialism, sexual identity, perceptions of reality, and death.